The beta hCG test is commonly used to confirm pregnancy. Learn how to interpret the results of this test.

 The bottom line is that beta hCG testing is just one data point we use to confirm a pregnancy.
 While a positive result generally indicates pregnancy, the level of hCG alone is not sufficient to determine the viability of the pregnancy or potential complications.
 Better predictors of pregnancy outcomes are the trends in hCG levels over time and ultrasound findings.
 Therefore, don’t be overly alarmed by a low initial baseline beta score.
 Many normal, healthy pregnancies start out with a low beta hCG and may mean the embryo just has a slower implantation process.

-If you have concerns about your beta hCG numbers, don’t be afraid to ask us about your chances of success given the information at hand.
+If you have concerns about your beta hCG numbers, don’t be afraid to ask your care team about your chances of success given the information at hand.